 The successful candidate will be an experienced, strategic, and interpersonally strong leader with an excellent record of progressive operational, administrative, and management experience; possess an in-depth understanding of the psychological challenges and mental health needs of a globally diverse university student body; have an understanding of a systems perspective with regard to strategic outreach and providing holistic and integrated health and counseling services to students; and have demonstrated expertise in crisis intervention and management.
 Communication skills are critical and the successful candidate must have a good understanding of cross-cultural communications and possess strong writing skills and the ability to represent the University at the highest level.

-Minimum required qualifications include a bachelor’s degree and eight years of related experience; OR a master’s degree and six years of related experience; OR a PhD or other professional degree and three years of related experience.
-Preferred qualifications include a PhD, PsyD, LISW, LMHC, or LMFT, as well as experience working in a university counseling center which has an APA-accredited doctoral internship program; working with diverse client populations; leading a university counseling center; supervising professional psychologists and mental health clinicians; and strong crisis management skills.
+Minimum required qualifications include a Master’s degree and six years of related experience or a Ph.D. or other professional degree with three years of related experience.
+Applicants must hold independent clinical licensure as PhD Psychologist, Psy.D, LISW, LMHC, or LMFT in any state or Canada.
+Preferred qualifications include working in a university counseling center which has an APA-accredited doctoral internship program; working with diverse client populations; leading a university counseling center; supervising professional psychologists and mental health clinicians; and strong crisis management skills.

 License Requirement: applicants must currently hold independent licensure as a PhD Psychologist, PsyD, LISW, LMHC, or LMFT in any state or Canada and will be required to obtain Iowa licensure within six months of their start date and must maintain that licensure throughout the duration of employment.